NikkiFreemann/NikkiFreemann/README.md

 <div align="center">

-- i am obsessed with wolves, and canines of any sort !! ive been hyper fixation for almost my WHOLE life !!
+- i am obsessed with wolves, and canines of any sort !! ive been hyper fixation for almost my WHOLE life !! i amm currently trying to decorate my whole room with wolf stuff AANNDD obsession shit
 - im a medical GEEK. im planning to be a nurse when i graduate

 </div>